-Chauvet Cave, in Southern France, has paintings on its stone walls that were painted 32,000 years ago.
+Chauvet Cave, in Southern France, has paintings on its stone walls that are 32,000 years old.
 They were preserved when the cave collapsed and was sealed from the elements 20,000 years ago.
 The youngest of the paintings were painted sometime around 25,000 years ago.
 Which means that for 7,000 years, longer than the entire known history of western civilization, longer than every single documented event in human history, longer than four thousand years before Christ, humans came to the same cave and painted mostly the same pictures with mostly the same materials and mostly the same methods.

 Seven thousand years.
 30 laps around the signing of the Declaration of Independence to today.
 The same pictures.
 The same paint.
 The expanse of time breaks my mind.
 The way it needs to be broken from time to time.